ElhabashyLab/Trim_fasta.py/README.md

-# Trim_fasta.py
+# trim_fasta.py

-This command-line Python script allows for flexible trimming of protein FASTA sequences.
+A command-line Python script allows for flexible trimming of protein FASTA sequences.
 Users can trim sequences by specifying a range of positions, removing residues from the end, and filtering based on minimum sequence length.

 # Installation
 git clone https://github.com/YourUsername/trim_fasta.git